 Mass Transit Ambassadors and CTA operations have your request.

-1. Report receivedCar 5231 identified through marker + route data.
+1. Report receivedCar 5231 identified through existing car number, route, and stop data.

 2. AI validationPattern confidence and duplicate check complete.